2006 Washington Redskins season

-The 2006 season was the Washington Redskins' 75th in the National Football League, and the third under head coach Joe Gibbs since his return to the team in 2004.
+The 2006 season was the Washington Redskins' 75th in the National Football League (NFL), and the third under head coach Joe Gibbs since his return to the team in 2004.

 The team had posted a 10–6 record and a postseason berth the previous season (up from 6–10 in 2004).
 In 2006, however, the Redskins posted only five wins and finished last in the division.

 The 2006 Redskins set an NFL record for fewest takeaways in a (non-strike) NFL season, with only twelve.

 Offseason

 After the end of the 2005 season, the Redskins were reported to be $20 million over the salary cap.
 However, due to the NFL and NFL Players' Union agreement the salary cap was raised to $102 million and LaVar Arrington paying $4.4 million of his salary back, Washington managed to get under the cap.

 The Redskins released 3-time Pro Bowl linebacker LaVar Arrington and starting safeties Ryan Clark and Matt Bowen.